jadecobra/python_tdd_exercises/source/truth_table/projects/traffic_light.rst

 ----

-* I change the expectation for when the light is :red:`RED`, the timer is done and the walk button is pushed
+* I change the expectation for when the light is :red:`RED`, the timer is :green:`done` and the walk button is :green:`pushed`

   .. code-block:: python
     :lineno-start: 7